DarianHamel/Full-Stack-Flush/Documents/proposal.md

 ### 1. Blackjack Game
 * "As a logged-in user, I want to be able to play Blackjack so that I can have fun and enjoy my free time."
 * "As a logged-in user, I want to receive notifications if I need to input more money into my account before I place my bet."
+* "As a logged-in user, I want to have the ability to stand, double down, hit, or split my blackjack hand so that I can make the best decision for my particular hand."
+* "As a logged-in user, I want to be able to see the amount of money or tokens that I bet for my current hand so that I can understand the risk of my current bet."
+* "As a logged-in user, I want to be able to place or remove a bet before each round of Blackjack begins so that I have free will to decide when to continue gambling or stop."

 ### 2. User Accounts
 * "As a new user, I want to be able to create a new account and access the whole web application."